BigBrotherBot/big-brother-bot/b3/docs/user_documentation/plugins/admin.rst

 .. note:: Not all those fields will return human readable data.

 clear
 ^^^^^

-The `!clear` command clears all active warnings and tk points (if the tk plugin is active) for a given player or for all in-game players.
+Clear all active warnings and tk points (if the tk plugin is active) for a given player or for all in-game players.

 .. rubric:: default required level